24-28 May 2021, Gouda, Netherlands

 The participant will learn to help the focus person deconstruct these dominant ideas or stories and to construct alternative stories about resources, hopes, dreams and values that lead to new opportunities for action.
 The course will offer a chance to practice narrative coaching with individuals as well as witnessing methods with groups.

-The course fee for this four day course is 750 Euro, which can be almost fully covered by an Erasmus+ grant (plus travel and stay).
+The course fee for this five day course is 750 Euro, which can be almost fully covered by an Erasmus+ grant (plus travel and stay).
+The course fee will increase to 800 Euros after summer 2021.
+This increase will not apply for Erasmus+ grant holders, who used a funding deadline before 2021.
 Of course, our courses are open to anyone, also without Erasmus+ grants!

 Read more about this course here.